NBISweden/workshop-genome_annotation/labs/augustus.md

 ```
 Run Augustus on your genome file using:
 ```
-augustus --species=fly ~/annotation_course/data/genome.fa > augustus_drosophila.gtf
+augustus --species=fly $data/genome/genome.fa --gff3=on > augustus_drosophila.gff
 ```

-Take a look at the result file using ‘less augustus\_drosophila.gtf’.
+Take a look at the result file using ‘less augustus\_drosophila.gff’.
 What kinds of features have been annotated?
 Does it tell you anything about UTRs?

 The gff-format of Augustus is non-standard (looks like gtf) so to view it in a genome browser you need to convert it.
-You can do this using genometools which is available on Uppmax.
+You can do this using the following command line:

-Do this to convert your Augustus-file:

 ```
-module load perl
-module load perl_modules
-module load BioPerl/1.6.924_Perl5.18.4

-~/annotation\_course/course\_material/git/GAAS/annotation/Tools/Converter/gxf_to_gff3.pl -g augustus_drosophila.gtf -o augustus_drosophila.gff3 --gff_version 2
+gxf_to_gff3.pl -g augustus_drosophila.gtf -o augustus_drosophila.gff3
 ```
 Transfer the augustus\_drosophila.gff3 to your computer using scp:
 ```
-scp __login__@rackham.uppmax.uu.se:~/annotation_course/practical2/augustus_drosophila.gff3 .
+scp __YOURLOGIN__@rackham.uppmax.uu.se:/proj/g2019006/nobackup/__YOURLOGIN__/abinitio_augustus/augustus_drosophila.gff3 .
 ```
 Load the file in [Webapollo](http://annotation-prod.scilifelab.se:8080/NBIS_gp1/).
 [Here find the WebApollo instruction](webapollo_usage)
 <br/>Load the Ensembl annotation available in  ~/annotation\_course/course\_material/data/dmel/chromosome\_4/annotation